dfg31197/Memory-Game/README.md

     Iconic Memory Cards-Flipping game coded in JavaScript.

 ### How to play
 You click on two cards , if the value they contain matches,  you progress.
 If not, they are flipped back!
+In either
-It either cases, your move count increases and your score is judged based on your move count.
+    cases, your move count increases and your score is judged based on your move count.

 ### Developer Mode
     Meant for development purposes only.